PSZSPT: a joint Planck and SPT-SZ cluster catalog: SPT-SZ photometry

 \section{SPT-SZ photometry}

-We re-extracted the flux and size of the SPT-SZ clusters, fixing the position to the coordinates provided in the SPT cluster catalogue~\citep{bleem2015}.
-The goal is to check the consistency between our photometry (i.e., flux and size estimation) and the photometry from the SPT collaboration.
+We re-extracted the flux and size of the SPT-SZ clusters, fixing the position to the coordinates provided in the SPT cluster catalog~\citep{bleem2015}.
+The goal was to check the consistency between our photometry (i.e., flux and size estimation) and the photometry from the SPT collaboration.
 We adopted the cluster modeling of the SPT collaboration: $\beta$ profile of size $\theta_c$ ranging from 0.25 to 3 {\rm arcmin} in steps of 0.25 and $\beta=1$ fixed.
 We allowed the filter size to vary in the aforementioned range and, for each cluster, we kept the size that maximizes the signal-to-noise.
 We then extracted the cluster flux for this specific size.

 Figure~\ref{fig:snrmmf3_vs_xispt} compares our extracted signal-to-noise (maximum across filter scales) to the signal-to-noise published by the SPT collaboration, $\xi$.
-The left-hand panel shows that our signal-to-noise ratio is in global agreement with the published SPT signal-to-noise, although systematically lower.
+The left-hand panel shows that our S/N is in global agreement with the published SPT signal-to-noise, although it is systematically lower.
 The right-hand panel shows the ratio of the two signal-to-noise values.
-Our S/N is on average 0.9 times $\xi$ for $\xi>5$.
-We suspect this factor comes from the lower resolution of the public maps ($1.75 \, { \rm arcmin}$ for the three SPT channels) with respect to the native SPT resolution ($1.6,1.1,1.0 \, { \rm arcmin}$ for 95, 150 and 220~GHz respectively), and possibly to the preprocessing applied by the SPT collaboration to the data when constructing the public Healpix maps.
-If our method were applied to the original SPT data set at native resolution, we expect the ratio of the S/N values to attain unity on average, and consequently the joint extraction to be more efficient.
+Our S/N is, on average, 0.9 times $\xi$ for $\xi>5$.
+The SPT public maps~\citep{chown2018} are based on the same 2008-2011 observation cuts as~\cite{mocanu2019}, except for the 150~GHz field based on the observation cuts from~\cite{story2013}.
+Thus, they are shallower than the maps used in~\cite{bleem2015} (see Table~1 therein).
+We suspect that the S/N bias to lower values is due to the difference in map depths.
+We would expect this bias to disappear if the MMFs were applied to the same SPT data as used in~\cite{bleem2015}.

 Figure~\ref{fig:sizemmf3_vs_sizespt} compares our recovered blind size to the size published by the SPT collaboration.
 Each histogram corresponds to clusters with the same size $\theta_c$ determined by the SPT collaboration.
 Our recovered sizes (red histograms) show no significant deviation from the size published by the SPT collaboration (vertical black line).
 The thick dashed vertical blue line shows the median of our recovered sizes, which is in good agreement with the SPT size.